Call for entries closed.

 The Europaviertel is developing ever since, so is today's EU.
 Let's all come together at the E&U festival and give these surroundings an extra positive boost.

-You cannot organize a film festival on your own.
+Organizing a film festival is a lot of fun — and a complex enterprise.
 That's why we are lucky to have a great team of voluntarily working experts.